Megan Rapinoe: Women's Professional Soccer (WPS), 2009–2011

-Sydney FC and Seattle Sounders Women, 2011–2012
+Sydney FC and Seattle Sounders, 2011–2012

 In October 2011, Rapinoe signed with Australian W-League team Sydney FC as a guest player for two games.
 In her second game against Melbourne Victory, she scored with seven minutes remaining to seal three points for Sydney.
 The win was the first for Sydney during the 2011–12 season.
 Sydney FC went on to finish third in the regular season and advanced to the playoffs where they were defeated by Brisbane Roar in penalty kicks.

 During the summer of 2012, Rapinoe joined fellow national team members Hope Solo, Sydney Leroux, Alex Morgan and Stephanie Cox to play with the Seattle Sounders Women in between camps with the national team as they prepared for the 2012 Summer Olympics.
-Of the signing, Sounders head coach Michelle French said, "Stemming from her leadership and success at the University of Portland, Megan has continued to evolve and grow into one of the most exciting, unpredictable, creative, and flashy players in the women's game."
+Of the signing, Sounders head coach Michelle French said: "Stemming from her leadership and success at the University of Portland, Megan has continued to evolve and grow into one of the most exciting, unpredictable, creative, and flashy players in the women's game."
 Rapinoe made two appearances during the regular season with the team, serving two assists.
-With Rapinoe and her national teammates' presence on the team, the Sounders sold out nine of their ten home matches at the 4,500 capacity Starfire Stadium.
+With Rapinoe and her national teammates' presence on the team, the Sounders sold out nine of their ten home matches at the 4,500-capacity Starfire Stadium.
 Average attendance during the 2012 season for the Sounders Women was four times higher than the next closest team.